Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Updated enemies so they have an 85% change of increasing the Player's wealth by one unit of currency

 ###### 6/5/22

+Karen Shekyan:
+- Added Bomb class and made enemies drop bomb items.
+- Made and animated ActiveBomb class: the type of bomb placed by player.
+- ActiveBombs damage all characters.
+Currently they immediately kill enemies (not intended).
+- Adjusted drop rates for all items.